tanaylab/metacells/README.rst

     per-metacell annotations, which all currently use the metacell integer indices (this will change when we switch to ``daf``).
 The metacell string names are safer to use, especially when slicing the data.

+``dissolve`` cells mask
+    Whether the cell was in a candidate matecall that was dissolved due to being too small (too few cells and/or total UMIs).
+This may aid quality control when there are a large number of outliers; lowering the ``target_metacell_size`` may help avoid this.

 Having computed the metacells, the next step is to run ``collect_metacells`` to create a new ``AnnData`` object for them (when using ``daf``, they will be created in the same dataset for easier analysis), which will contain all the per-gene metadata, and also: